sarahforzley/universal-docs/api/event-hubs.md

 #### AppToken

-The app token used to authentication against the hub.
+The app token used to authenticate against the hub.

 #### UseDefaultCredentials

-Windows Authentication will be used to authenticate against the hub.
+Windows Authentication authenticates against the hub.

 #### ScriptPath

 The script to execute when an event is received.
 This script is read into memory and not from disk.
-Variables such as `$PSScriptRoot` are currently not supported.
-This is optional as event hubs can also run commands directly.
+Variables such as `$PSScriptRoot` are not currently supported.
+This is optional, as event hubs can also run commands directly.

 ## Send Events